-- © FM Antenna: Connect an indoor or external FM antenna to these terminals. - (3) AM Antenna: Connect the AM loop antenna supplied with the receiver to these terminals.
-If an external AM antenna is used, make connections to the AM and GND terminals in accordance with the instructions supplied with the antenna. - © Tape 1 Out: Connect these jacks to the RECORD/INPUT jacks of an audio recorder. - 1 Tape 1 In: Connect these jacks to the PLAY/OUT jacks of an audio recorder. - (a) Tape 2 Out: Connect these jacks to the RECORD/INPUT jacks of a second audio recorder. - Tape 2 In: Connect these jacks to the PLAY/OUT jacks of a second audio recorder. - © CD IN: Connect these jacks to the output of a compact disc player or CD changer.
+- FM Antenna: Connect an indoor or external FM antenna to these terminals. - 2 AM Antenna: Connect the AM loop antenna supplied with the receiver to these terminals.
+If an external AM antenna is used, make connections to the AM and GND terminals in accordance with the instructions supplied with the antenna. - ♠ Tape 1 Out: Connect these jacks to the RECORD/INPUT jacks of an audio recorder. - 10 Tape 1 In: Connect these jacks to the PLAY/OUT jacks of an audio recorder. - (3) Tape 2 Out: Connect these jacks to the RECORD/INPUT jacks of a second audio recorder. - Fape 2 In: Connect these jacks to the PLAY/OUT jacks of a second audio recorder. - G CD IN: Connect these jacks to the output of a compact disc player or CD changer. - Front R: Connect these terminals to the front right speaker. - 1 Front L: Connect these terminals to the front left speaker. - 1 Center: Connect these terminals to the center speaker. - Surround R: Connect these terminals to the right surround speaker. - Surround L: Connect these terminals to the left surround speaker.